0xffsec/handbook/content/Enumeration/host-discovery.md

 ### Port Discovery

-Another way, and probably the most common, is to probe if a host is up while finding open ports.
+Another commonly used technique is port scanning.
+It allows you to identify running services, consequently, interesting hosts.
 See [Port Scanning]({{< ref "port-scanning.md" >}}).

 ## Reference